focusreactive/headless-cms-gpt-sdk/packages/content-ai-sdk/README.md

 interface TranslateOptions {
   targetLanguage: string;
   content: string;
+  currentLanguage?: string;
+  promptModifier?: string;
 }
 ```

 - `targetLanguage` string - Result language
 - `content` string - Text content that should be translated to the target language.
+- `currentLanguage` string - Current language of the content.
+If not provided, the language will be detected automatically.
+- `promptModifier` string - Can be used to modify prompt.

 **Usage**